jimniels/blog/src/client/posts/2021-02-23-incomplete-designs.md

 The more a team becomes unfamiliar with each other (because of size, lack of understanding, etc.) the more has to be explicitly stated.
 This is where waterfall-ish methods creep in: comprehensive upfront design, high-fidelity mocks to account for every detail, design-to-engineering “hand-offs”.
 Visual mocks often become the product, rather than an artifact in service of all talent involved in making the product.

 For example: as a designer, engineers can’t read your mind.
 And you don’t necessarily perceive any given engineers’ talents, ability, and desire to “fill in the gaps” of visual artifacts.
-Visual mocks transform from being a communication medium to a specification medium, severing the expertise of the those building the actual working software.
+Visual mocks transform from being a communication medium to a specification medium, stunting the input and expertise of the those building the actual working software.

 One spot where this is particularly tricky is responsive design.
 A designer might see, in their mind’s eye, how something transforms between viewport sizes.
 That doesn’t mean everyone else can, which means the designer has to take the time to explicitly document each of those details in order for everyone to be unified in vision.
 From there, implementation follows.